 When I told my lame story on the banks of the Delaware, I was espousing a serial concept of time.
 My granddaughter exposed the fallacy of my argument advancing instead a cumulative model.
 So it seems that she was right and I, and most everybody else, wrong, right?

 Not so fast!
 Accepting this conclusion leads to some strange corollaries.
 For example, the last person alive must then be the most favored.
 Likewise, the prolongation of individual life beyond all reason becomes a moral imperative.
 Life becomes a giant tontine and the last man standing is the big winner…just before he freezes to death.

-As we have seen, the notion of cumulative time assigns 100% of the value of events to the present and the future.
+As we have seen, the notion of cumulative time assigns 100% of the value of events to the present (and in some cases the future).
 By definition, past events have zero value.
 However, our current cosmological theories predict heat death for the universe.
 There will be no more present or future.
 Everything will be past but then there will be no past either because (1) the past has zero value and (2) the past only exists in the present and only to the extent that it colors and conditions that present and (3) time itself disappears at the Big Freeze (or Crunch).

 So all experience will ultimately be relegated to the past and therefore destroyed; total value = zero.
 All information would be destroyed (something not allowed by quantum mechanics and by contemporary cosmological theories).

 I don’t think many of us would be willing to accept these logical consequences.
 So something must be wrong with our argument; we must be missing something.
 But what?

 Serial or cumulative, we have assumed that events are entirely co-incident with time.
 What if that were not true?
 What if there was an aspect to events that is outside of time entirely?
 In fact, our considerations suggest that to be real, an event must have an a-temporal (aetemporal, eternal) aspect to it.
 While events certainly do occur in time, those same events must also occur outside of time, or they are doomed to be erased.